LFDMCreations/blog_lafindumois/readme.md

 end
 ```

 This test passes logically, since we didn't actually test anything ("No examples found").
+It will fail if we replace 'Add a password to the user' with : `'#add_password'` because then the spec is expecting an instance method called add_password.

 Since `main.rb` requires the files in the `models` directory, we have access to the Models.
 Add this line before the first `context` :